ttu/json-flatfile-datastore/README.md

 var result = await store.InsertItemAsync<User>("myUser", user);
 ```

 #### Replace

 `ReplaceItem` and `ReplaceItemAsync` will replace the item with the key.
-Method will return true if item is found with the key.
+The method will return true if the item is found with the key.

 ```csharp
 // Value type